Psychological Defence Agency

 The information influence is deliberately misleading.
 Reliable communication is open and transparent, and its content is credible and verifiable.

 The information influence aims to undermine constructive dialogue and open debate.
-Reliable communication shall contribute to and strengthen constructive debate, even if the content or arguments might be controversial in themselves.
+Reliable communication is to contribute to and strengthen constructive debate, even if the content or arguments might be controversial in themselves.

 The information influence disrupts and weakens the functioning of society and our democratic discourse.
 Reliable communication is a natural part of our society which, although it can of course sometimes cause friction, bolsters our democracy.

 The traditional picture of warfare has been erased.
-Today, there are other means for causing great harm to our society and our democracy that do not have to involve armed attacks.
-Malign information influence is a security threat whereby antagonistic foreign powers exploit society’s vulnerabilities to achieve their goals without having to resort to weapons.
+Today, there are other means for wielding great harm on our society and our democracy that do not have to involve armed attacks.
+Malign information influence is a security threat whereby antagonistic foreign powers exploit society’s vulnerabilities to achieve their objectives without having to resort to weapons.
 Instead, means are used such as disinformation, misleading information and propaganda to harm Sweden.

 The Psychological Defence Agency works with a long-term and preventive approach by providing training and exercises, conducting research and engaging in international cooperation.
 We study and develop methods, and disseminate knowledge.
 We identify and analyse attempts at malign information influence and stand prepared to act swiftly when needed.
-We also cooperate with other agencies and actors in Sweden – both for preventive and operational purposes.
+We also cooperate with other agencies and actors in Sweden – both preventively and operationally.

 You are a part of Sweden’s psychological defence.
 If you are able recognise and deal with disinformation, misleading information and propaganda, it will be more difficult for antagonistic foreign powers to cause division.
 This in turn helps protect Sweden and Swedish interests.
 The harder it is to fool you, the stronger our open, democratic society will be.